 Freshwater mussels are the most imperiled of all animals in the United States, a country known to have the world’s greatest diversity of this taxonomic group with over 300 species.
 We have identified eight species of freshwater mussels in the tidal Anacostia River: Eastern floater, Eastern elliptio, Paper pondshell, Eastern pondmussel, Tidewater mucket, Northern lance, and Eastern Lampmussel and Alewife floater.
 Five of those species are listed as “Species of Greatest Conservation Need” in Maryland and/or DC.
 Just one adult mussel can filter between 10-20 gallons of water a day!
 Therefore, our freshwater mussels play the same filter feeding role of the oysters, which can only grow in brackish water.

 Signs of Improvement - River Otters

-In 2016 AWS captured a photo of what we suspect to be a river otter with our trail camera, in 2017 DOEE took clear photos of the Northern River Otter at the National Arboretum, and most recently they were spotted by the National Park Service at the Tidal Basin!
+In 2016 AWS captured a photo of what we suspect to be a river otter with our trail camera, in 2017 DOEE took clear photos of the Northern River Otter at the National Arboretum, and then they were spotted by the National Park Service at the Tidal Basin.
+In 2023, we captured a photo on our critter cam in January, and then later otters were spotted frolicking in College Park.
 The Northern River Otter is a species listed as a "Species of Greatest Conservation Need" in the DC 2015 Wildlife Action Plan.
 The return of species like the river otter is another sign of the Anacostia River's improving health.

 Signs of Improvement - Emergent Wetland Plants